JamesAsaki/STARforge/README.md

 - Mapping uses a block-based seed index rather than brute-force comparison
 - Cell barcodes are mapped with up to 1 mismatch against a user-supplied whitelist
 - In practice that whitelist is usually one of:
-  - Cell Ranger raw barcodes
-  - Cell Ranger filtered barcodes
+    - Preferred: map to 10x GEX cellranger barcode list (outfolder -> outs -> raw_feature_bc_matrix -> barcodes.tsv.gz) contains empty droplets (takes an hour)
+    - map to 10x GEX cellranger filtered barcode list (outfolder -> outs -> filtered_feature_bc_matrix -> barcodes.tsv.gz) (fastest)
-  - A 10x 5' barcode whitelist
+    - map to 10x 5' cell barcode list (takes hours)
+    - no mapping, collapse on 1 hamming distance #not implemented
 - Exact/mismatch buckets and mapping diagnostics are printed

 ### Stage 3: within-cell-feature UMI collapse